Why Èze deserves the detour for a palace stay

 | Nov-Mar | 350-500 € | Low | Mild but windy, some restaurants closed |

-July and August concentrate peak rates and drawbacks: saturated traffic on the Moyenne Corniche, packed private beaches at Cap Estel, fully booked starred tables.
+July and August concentrate peak rates and drawbacks: saturated traffic on the Moyenne Corniche, private beaches packed at Cap Estel, starred tables fully booked.
 If these months are unavoidable for scheduling reasons, book at least 5 months ahead and opt for garden-side rooms to escape the road noise below.

 Where to stay: the three addresses that deliver on their promises